AndreaC-MSFT/MSMConfigUtil/README.md

     - Download [MSMConfigUtil-portable.zip](https://github.com/AndreaC-MSFT/MSMConfigUtil/releases/latest/download/MSMConfigUtil-portable.zip)

 1. Unzip the content
-1. Open a terminal in the MSMConfigUtil directory and type
+1. Open a terminal in the MSMConfigUtil directory
 1. Type the following command to get guidance on available commands and options

     ```bash